ebi-pf-team/genome-properties/docs/landing.rst

 Users can browse the Genome Properties, which are arranged within a hierarchy, examining the specific steps defined within each property.
 Alternatively, the properties can be compared in terms of the species they are found/not found in, across a modifiable set of genomes using our interactive viewer.

-.. include:: [version & stats file]
+#.. include:: [version & stats file]
-.. include:: stats.overview
+.. include:: _stats/stats.SUMMARY